mapeditor/tiled/docs/reference/support-for-tmx-maps.rst

    `provides <https://libgdx.com/wiki/graphics/2d/tile-maps>`__ a
    packer, loader and renderer for TMX maps

-LITIengine
+LITIENGINE
 ~~~~~~~~~~

--  `LITIengine <https://litiengine.com>`__ is a 2D Java Game Engine that
+-  `LITIENGINE <https://litiengine.com>`__ is an open source Java 2D Game Engine that
-   supports loading, saving and rendering maps in the .tmx format.
+   supports loading, editing, saving, and rendering maps in the .tmx format.

 LÖVE
 ~~~~